bruinquants/intro-to-algotrading-workshop/websocket-tutorial.md

 -   Less overhead also means more scalability which could be important later down the road.

 ### Combining Python and WebSockets
-Important Python libaries and modules for JSON :
+Important Python libaries and modules for WebSockets :
 -    **websocket**
         - a library that allows you to start a WebSocket connection.